Climdyn/qgs/documentation/source/files/technical/configuration.rst

 Model configuration
 ===================

 We describe here the modules used to configure the model.
-Please read the User Guide to learn how to use them.
+Please read the :ref:`files/user_guide:User guide` to learn how to use them.

-..
-TODO: add more details and a link to it when the User Guide is ready.

 .. automodule:: params.params
     :show-inheritance: